cc-archive/vocabulary-legacy/INSTRUCTIONS.md

 ```

 **Step 4:**
-Instruct the webpack to compile the code whenever a file is updated within the dependency graph by running the `watch` task.
+Watch Sass files for changes, and recompile stylesheets whenever a file is updated, by running the `watch` task.

 ```
 $ npm run watch